Written by Marijn Overvest | Reviewed by Sjoerd Goedhart

 Dual sourcing has two distinct suppliers.
 On the other hand, single sourcing selects one supplier among the other bidders who provides the same goods or services.

-Is it effective for small businesses?
+Is dual sourcing effective for small businesses?

 Dual sourcing is not a suitable approach for small businesses as you cannot use volume buying to leverage to your advantage.